cjjulius/InventoryManager/README.md

  <i>Step 2</i>: Build schemas and tables

- On your Repository Server in the DBAdmin database (or whatever you chose to name the DB) run the following scripts in this order:
+ On your Repository Server in the DBAdmin database run the following scripts in this order:

 Utility.Schema.sql<br>
 Reports.Schema.sql<br>